Niue Budget Itinerary: 7 Days

 Day 1 – Arrive in Niue and Check-in at Your Guesthouse

-Your island adventure begins!
-On arrival at Hanan International Airport, you will go through the airport customs and biosecurity process, as outlined in Everything You Need to Know About Arriving in Niue.
+Your Niue adventure begins!
+On arrival, you will go through the airport customs and biosecurity process, as outlined in Everything You Need to Know About Arriving in Niue.

-Visit the appropriate kiosk for your chosen car rental company.
-Alternatively, your chosen accommodation will have a representative with a sign ready to pick you up.
+Visit the appropriate kiosk for your chosen car rental company or your chosen accommodation will either have its own kiosk for accommodation transfers or simply a representative with a sign ready to pick you up.
+You may also want to pick up your Niue Driver’s License from the Police Station since it’s so close to the airport.

-Because Niue is so small (it takes about two hours to drive around the whole island), it’s more convenient to stay in the same accommodation for the whole week.
+Because Niue is so small (it takes around two hours to drive around the whole island), it’s more convenient to stay in the same accommodation for the entire week.

 Day 2 – Explore Alofi